-A hotel marketing definition describes the concept as a broad term referring to the variety of ways to market a hotel, often used by hoteliers and agencies to reach out to potential visitors.
+A web-searched hotel marketing definition describes the concept as a broad term referring to the variety of ways to market a hotel, often used by hoteliers and agencies to reach out to potential visitors.
 Included in this term is market research around tourism and hospitality, which continuously explores how to improve hotel business in what is a now a saturated market.

-Any successful marketing plan for hospitality industry businesses will kick off their strategy by carrying out extensive research into the target market for the hotel industry.
+Any successful marketing plan for hospitality industry businesses will kick off their strategy by carrying out extensive research into their target market for the hotel industry.
 This process is an essential element of marketing in the hotel industry and involves gathering, analyzing and interpreting information about the market.
-This information may include details on the market’s past and present, as well as its characteristics, spending habits and target markets and information around key rivals and industry competitors.
+This information may include details on the market’s past and present, as well as its characteristics, spending habits and information around key rivals and industry competitors.
 On this point, it is important to understand that no two target markets for hotels will be the same: each establishment strives to carve out its own brand and personal appeal.
 Your hotel should do the same.

 After identifying their target market, an effective marketing plan for hotel industry business will then explore how to market a hotel, aiming to showcase their credentials with the most engaging hotel marketing tools available.
-Indeed, the industry’s position as the fastest-growing division of industry in the world means that hotel sales and marketing strategies are crucial in separating one brand from the rest.
+Indeed, the industry’s position as the fastest-growing division of business in the world means that hotel sales and marketing strategies are crucial in separating one brand from the rest.